greg-raven/Uncommon-Sense/_posts/2009-04-04-the-problem-with-socialism.md

 ---
-title: 'The problem with socialism'
+title: "The problem with socialism"
 layout: post
 categories:
 - socialism